Standing on its knoll overlooking the wide expanse of Pevensey Marsh, our church tower may be seen from many miles around.

 The present clock was installed to celebrate Queen Victoria’s Diamond Jubilee.
 Until that time the tower had a single diamond shaped clock face which had the distinction of having only one hand, the intervals between the numerals being divided into four quarters instead of five minutes.

 The late Mr C.U.
 Jenner wrote that in the early 1800s the music was supplied by a playing choir of violins, oboes and bassoons.
 When these players died the Church obtained a small barrel-cum-pipe organ.
 This was followed in 1907 by another second-hand organ.
-This in turn was succeeded in 1955 by the present instrument built originally by Messrs Forster and Andrews which the Rev. M.C.
+This in turn was succeeded in 1955 by the pipe organ built originally by Messrs Forster and Andrews which the Rev. M.C.
 Chapman (Vicar 1930-67) obtained from the Royal Normal College for the Blind.
 At the same time the opportunity was taken to build the organ in its present position and also to construct a new ringing loft for the bellringers.
+This organ has now gone to a Church in Yorkshire, where it is to be completely renovated and will be replaced here with a new digital organ.

 Up to the time of the Civil War the property in the High Street adjoining the Churchyard belonged to Charles I. It is obvious from later excavations that at one time the Churchyard extended to the road edge, but it is impossible to say from our present knowledge when encroachment took place.
 The Queen Victoria Memorial Gates were erected in 1902, after a shop which had stood on the site was burned down in 1894.